gcapes/instructor-training-slides/23-introductions.md

 - Introductions set the tone for the workshop
 - Learners should leave workshop feel excited and empowered
   - Positive and welcoming environment is important
-  - A planned introduction helps get you started
+  - A planned introduction helps get you started, and can help you reset after technical difficulties

 # Exercise: What's in an introduction?